 We understand that sometimes you may find it difficult to pay your bill.
 So that we can help, please tell us straightaway if you can't pay your bill.
-We advise you to ring us on 0800 09 30 610 or email: info@cambridgewater.co.uk
+Further information can be found on our website www.cambridge-water.co.uk or for advice you can call us on 0800 09 30 610.